Dontoue/alx-higher_level_programming/0x02-python-import_modules/README.md

 • 7.
 Easy print

 	° 101-easy_print.py: Python program that prints #pythoniscool followed by a new line in the standard output.
-Without using print, eval, open, or sys.
+ 	°Without using print, eval, open, or sys.

 • 8.
 ByteCode -> Python #3